hynprk/How-a-Bike-Share-Navigates-Speedy-Success/README.md

 * There are more casual riders than annual members during the weekends (Sat-Sun) and summer (Jul-Aug).
 * Annual members use bikes more during the weekdays.
 * On average, casual riders travel longer (time) and further (distance) than annual members.
+* Both casual and annual riders use classic bikes more than docked or electric bikes.

 ### VII.
 Recommendations